Philadelphia police reveal identity of child found dead inside a box 65 years ago - KTVZ

 Investigators retained portions of the child’s remains for future testing, Smith said.
 But DNA tests at the time yielded no new leads.

 This time, the results of DNA testing were uploaded to DNA databases, Smith said.
-And with the help of genetic genealogists — a field that in recent years has led to numerous breakthroughs in cold cases, including that of the notorious Golden State Killer — detectives were able to locate and contact relatives in the child’s maternal family.
+And with the help of genetic genealogists at Identifinders International, a forensic genetic genealogy company, detectives were able to locate and contact relatives in the child’s maternal family.

 Investigators identified the birth mother and obtained his birth records, which also listed the name of the father.
 Further research led detectives to an individual later confirmed through additional testing to be the child’s father.